jorgelbg/jorgelbg.github.io/content/posts/2019/rename-kibana-index-patterns.md

 date: 2019-04-15T15:39:05+02:00
 draft: true
 description: >
-    How to rename some index patterns in Kibana without breaking your existing visualizations or dashboards
+    How to rename index patterns in Kibana without breaking your existing visualizations or dashboards.
 ---

 If you have been using Kibana long enough you probably have a large collection